Cosmo-Tech/azure-sample-webapp/doc/instanceVisualization.md

 >
 > Did not match: validationParameters.ValidAudience: [...]

-then you may need to change the list of allowed audiences in the Authentication panel of your Function App (refer to section 2.2 “Configuration“ of the current page).
+then you may need to change the list of allowed audiences in the Authentication panel of your Function App (refer to section 2.2 “Configuration“ of Appendix A).

-#### 500 Internal server error
+### 500 Internal server error

 Check the error log in your Function App to get more information on the error.